 Why Clinics and Hospitals Are Finally Going Digital

-But even beyond the pandemic, three major forces are driving healthcare digitization, as outlined in Deloitte’s recent healthcare digital transformation report:
+Beyond the pandemic, three forces continue driving healthcare digitization, as outlined in Deloitte’s healthcare digital transformation report:

-Your patients use Uber, Amazon, and Netflix.
-They expect the same level of seamless experience when booking a doctor’s appointment or accessing their medical records.
+Patients use Uber, Amazon, and Netflix.
+They now expect the same seamlessness when booking appointments or accessing medical records.

-A recent study found that over 55% of U.S. consumers now prefer using mobile apps to manage healthcare tasks like scheduling appointments and refilling prescriptions.
-That’s not a nice-to-have anymore—it’s a baseline expectation.
+Over 55% of U.S. consumers now prefer using mobile apps to manage healthcare tasks like scheduling appointments and refilling prescriptions.
+This is baseline expectation, not competitive advantage.

-Here’s the reality check: 35% of U.S. consumers would consider switching providers for better digital services.
+35% of U.S. consumers would consider switching providers for better digital services.
+Healthcare organizations without adequate digital infrastructure lose patients to competitors who have invested.

 The Real Cost of Poor Healthcare App Design

-Let me share something that might surprise you: the biggest risk in healthcare app development isn’t technical failure—it’s design failure.
+The biggest risk in healthcare app development is not technical failure—it’s design failure.

 Healthcare apps serve multiple user types with completely different needs, stress levels, and technical capabilities: